adamadair/NCmd/README.md

 # NCmd
 Provides a simple framework for writing line-oriented command interpreters in C#.
 Inspired by the Python cmd library.

+## Features
+- Provides the Cmd class to quickly create command line shell program.
+- Shell commands can be created using method naming conventions or method arguments.
+- A command line argument parser.
+- Live help
+- Auto command completion

 ## Prerequisites
 - A C# compiler to build the files.
 I used Visual Studio 2015.
 - A version of the .NET Framework or Mono, starting with 4.5